Framingham State Rams: Men's ice hockey

+The Framingham State men's ice hockey team began play in the 1971–72 season and has an overall record of 429-787-60 (.359), 33-168-19 (.193) in MASCAC conference play as of the end of the 2022–23 season.
+The teams home rink is Loring Ice Arena in Framingham, Massachusetts.

-On February 26, 2022, the 7th seeded Framingham State Rams (3–21–1 overall, 1–16–1 in MASCAC play) upset the 2nd seeded Fitchburg State Falcons (17–6–1 overall, 14–3–1 in MASCAC play) at the Wallace Civic Center in Fitchburg, Massachusetts, on a 1–0 overtime win in the MASCAC Men's Hockey Tournament quarterfinal game with the overtime game winning goal scored by freshman forward Kaleb Kinskey on a power play goal.
+On February 26, 2022, the 7th seeded Framingham State Rams (3–21–1 overall, 1–16–1 in MASCAC play) upset the 2nd seeded Fitchburg State Falcons (17–6–1 overall, 14–3–1 in MASCAC play) at the Wallace Civic Center in Fitchburg, Massachusetts, on a 1–0 overtime win in the MASCAC Men's Hockey Tournament quarterfinal game with the overtime game-winning goal scored by freshman forward Kaleb Kinskey on a power play goal with 12 minutes and 48 seconds to go in the first overtime period.

+After the overtime goal the Framingham State ice hockey team and fans were celebrating on the glass when all of a sudden the glass broke after a Framingham State player jumped on to the glass while celebrating.
+This moment was featured on the Barstool Sports Instagram account among others.

 It was the Rams first MASCAC Men's Hockey tournament win since 2014, although they subsequently lost 8–4 to the 1st seeded Plymouth State Panthers (19–6–2 overall, 14–2–2 in MASCAC play) in the MASCAC tournament semifinals 3 days later on March 1, 2022.